1 Anthropology and the Ancient Greeks

 We might begin by noting that anthropologists tend to minimize Greek influences.
 This is likely because most anthropologists feel that the narrative of Western civilization is problematic, in part because it is inward facing and self-congratulatory (Wolf, 1982).
 The very idea of a Western tradition is based on the proposition that Western thought is a separate and singular tradition, often combined with the proposal that Western thinkers produced the modern world while thinkers elsewhere were mere spectators (Pandian, 1985; Patterson, 1997).

-This troubles anthropologists, because one of the signal contributions of anthropology during the twentieth century was demonstrating the interconnectedness of the cultures of the world, the ubiquity of cross-cultural diffusion and acculturation, and the global sources of innovation and change.
+This troubles anthropologists, because one of the signal contributions of anthropology during the 20th century was demonstrating the interconnectedness of the cultures of the world, the ubiquity of cross-cultural diffusion and acculturation, and the global sources of innovation and change.

 Consider one example.
 In 1937, as fascist movements gained strength in Europe and nativist sentiments surged in the United States, a cultural anthropologist named Ralph Linton published a widely cited essay in The American Mercury (Linton, 1937).
 The title was “One-hundred percent American” and it was intended to be ironic.
 At the time “one-hundred percent American” was a popular political slogan among American nativists, favored especially by the Ku Klux Klan (Pegram, 2011).
 In two short pages Linton made quick work of any notion that American culture stood apart from the larger world or had Nordic foundations.
 To proponents of xenophobic efforts to keep “insidious foreign ideas” out of American civilization, Linton brought bad news: American culture was built from a melange of insidious foreign ideas and practices.
 Even speaking English was problematic, given that words of foreign origin outnumber those of English provenance.
 Indeed, English is one of the most thoroughly mixed languages on the planet.